-With deep moss-covered rainforest and ancient village sites, Haida Gwaii can feel mythic.
+With deep moss-covered rainforest and ancestral village sites, Haida Gwaii can feel ethereal.

-The islands are home to dramatic landscapes, abundant wildlife, and some of the world’s richest heritage treasures with more than 500 archeological sites.
+The islands are home to dramatic landscapes, abundant wildlife, and some of the world’s richest heritage, home to more than 500 archeological sites.
 Haida Gwaii’s climate produces lush vegetation and abundant wildlife.
-Groups of Sitka deer feed on the grassy clearings along the Queen Charlotte Highway, and eagles—often hundreds at a time—can be seen flying overhead in spring and summer.
+Groups of Sitka deer feed on the grassy clearings along Highway 16 (the Queen Charlotte Highway), and eagles—often in large convocations—can be seen flying overhead in spring and summer.

-The largest communities on the islands include Queen Charlotte City, Skidegate and Massett, all located on Graham Island.
+The largest communities on the islands include the Village of Daajing Giids, HlGaagilda (Skidegate), and Massett, all located on Graham Island.
 Gwaii Haanas National Park Reserve is located in the southern islands of Haida Gwaii, and is accessible only by boat or seaplane.